 Customer Service is an interaction between two people, usually with the customer seeking out a solution to a problem.
 However, you may also have customer service that is more proactive, meaning, you seek out solutions before a customer even becomes aware of the problem.
 However, Customer Experience is about the entire experience.
 It’s everything from the first interaction to the last, and the recurring touchpoints.

-6. Question: Why use Net Promoter Score (NPS) to measure CX?
+6. Question: Why use Net Promoter Score (NPS) to measure Workforce and CX?

 Shep: There is a strong adoption of NPS for CX because of its simplicity.
 Oftentimes, Net Promoter Score is used improperly if you use it to measure a finite interaction.
 Rather, NPS is used to measure an overall experience, not just isolated incidents.
 NPS is used by most companies to measure CX for its simplicity using a 0-10 scale, followed up by an open-ended question.